jamesmukuya/flask-embed-web/README.md

 # flask-embed-bokeh
-How to embed Bokeh plots in flask/django
+Hello family, this example will show you how to embed Bokeh plots in flask/django.
+You will learn how to create several charts using loops and implement a simple html tooltip